 It’s like a scene from the 80s classic Ferris Bueller’s Day Off.
 Minus the Ferrari, maybe.
 And the Star Wars soundtrack.

-Even though Linda Troop pays for parking while she’s a guest at an Econo Lodge, she receives a parking ticket from the city of Aurora, Colo.
+Even though Linda Troop pays for parking while she’s a guest at an Econo Lodge, she receives a parking ticket.
 Who has to pay?

 Gene Fayvusovich has a little parking problem, and he wants to know if he got ripped off.